 You should apply for scholarships at the same time as you apply for your programme of study (there’s no need to wait until you’ve been accepted into your programme).
 Late applications may be accepted for some scholarships.

 - Step 1: Search for a scholarship from the list below, using the filter to narrow your search to the ones most relevant to you.

 - Step 2: Select a scholarship to read more.

 - Step 3: Check the eligibility requirements to see if you meet them.

 - Step 4: Complete the application form (located on the right hand side of each scholarship page).

 - Step 5: Submit your application before the closing date.

 Once we’ve received your application we’ll be in touch.

-Please read the terms and conditions for Tamesa scholarships.
+Please read the Guidelines for Tamesa scholarships.

 Personal statement – tips